Via S. Sofia 64, 95123 Catania, Italy

 In the last years, Andrea Rapisarda has focused his research on the beneficial role of random strategies in socio-economic systems, the results have been featured in several international newspapers, radio and TV programs such as The New York Times, Forbes, Financial Times, Le Figaro, The Guardian, BBC, Swedish Television, Corean Television SBS, RAI Television and many others ( for recent interviews see this link , for recent talks see this link)

 In 2010 together with Alessandro Pluchino and Cesare Garofalo he was awarded the Ig Nobel Prize for Management at Harvard University (for more info see this link).
+In 2022 he won again the Ig Nobel Prize for Economics (for more info see this link)

 The web page at the Department of Physics and Astronomy "Ettore Majorana" of the University of Catania can be found at this link